Relintai/pandemonium_engine_docs/tutorials/animation/introduction.rst

 know that each node type is a class and has a bunch of callable methods.

-For example, the `class_AudioStreamPlayer` node type has a method to play an audio stream.
+For example, the `AudioStreamPlayer` node type has a method to play an audio stream.

 Wouldn't it be great to use a method at a specific keyframe in an